How To Reset Your Electric Scooter? [Little-Known Tips]

 If none of the above two methods are supported on your scooter version, there is one final thing you can try before getting your hands dirty with the scooter’s electronics.

-Check if your scooter has a “power on/off” button at the side of the deck, right belong the charging port.
+Check if your scooter has a “power on/off” button at the side of the deck, right next to the charging port.
 Some brands put the main switch button here so it can be connected directly to the battery, allowing you to have an instant switch-off shortcut in case something goes wrong with your scooter.

 Click this button to turn the battery off, wait a few minutes, and then turn it back on again.